alexha1234/Freestyle/README.md

     conda activate freestyle
     pip install yelpapi
     pip install pandas
     ```

 3. In Terminal, navigate to your desktop repo using the command:
     ```
-    cd ~/Desktop/my-secure-project/freestyle
+    cd ~/Desktop/freestyle
     ```

-## Run Generator
+## Run Restaurant Chooser
-1. Run the restaurant generator with the code below:
+1. Run the restaurant chooser with the code below:
     ```
     python start.py
     ```